whatnote/ms2historybeforeorafter/README.md

 #### Add Card Form.

-To test the add card form Iwent to the card form and loaded my deatils.
+To test the add card form I went to the card form and loaded my deatils.

 I entered my details pressed send and then checked my email for the message.